 When can I add a Medicare Advantage plan in Arizona?

-When you’re enrolled in Medicare Part A and Part B, you can enroll in a Medicare Advantage plan during any of the Medicare Advantage enrollment periods.
-Just ensure that you know you are leaving the federal government program of Original Medicare when you enroll with a private Medicare Advantage plan.
+When enrolled in Medicare Part A and Part B, you can enroll in a Medicare Advantage plan during any of the Medicare Advantage enrollment periods.
+Just ensure you know you are leaving the federal government program of Original Medicare when you enroll with a private Medicare Advantage plan.

-How many Medicare Advantage plans are available in Arizona and what is the cost?
+How many Medicare Advantage plans are available in Arizona, and what is the cost?

 Do Medicare Advantage plans in Arizona cost more than Original Medicare and Medigap coverage?